 Prologue to Bates

-When Bates opened in 1855, it was New England’s first co-ed college.
-Since then, we have admitted students no matter their nationality, race religion, sex, or socio-economic status.
+When Bates opened in 1855, it was New England’s first co-educational college.
+Since then, we have admitted students no matter their nationality, race, religion, sex, or socio-economic status.
 While this openness was at the core of our founding identity and principles, it has been tested throughout time and requires us to constantly reflect upon and recommit to our mission.

-At Bates, we value the diversity of persons and perspective, and engage in the transformative power of our differences.
-Our commitment to equity and inclusion is the guiding principle behind Prologue to Bates, a fly-in program geared towards students entering their senior year who express interest in being a part of our inclusive and pluralistic community.
-All students who attend high school in the U.S. and Puerto Rico are welcomed to apply, especially students who are first-generation-to-college, low-income, and/or historically underrepresented in higher education.
+At Bates, we value the diversity of persons and perspectives, and engage in the transformative power of our differences.
+Our commitment to equity and inclusion is the guiding principle behind Prologue to Bates, a program geared towards students entering their senior year who express interest in being a part of our inclusive and pluralistic community.
+All seniors who attend high school in the U.S. and Puerto Rico are welcomed to apply, especially students who are first-generation-to-college, low-income, and historically underrepresented in higher education.

-If you have additional questions about Prologue, please contact the Office of Admission at 1-855-228-3755 or firstname.lastname@example.org.
+If you have additional questions about Prologue to Bates, contact the Office of Admission at 1-855-228-3755 or firstname.lastname@example.org.

-The deadline to apply to Prologue to Bates is Friday, September 10.
-Applicants will be notified of decisions by mid-September.
+The deadline to apply to Prologue to Bates 2021 has passed.

 Day 1 (Wednesday)

-Join your fellow Prologue attendees, members of the Bates Admission staff, and current students as Jared Rivers, Senior Associate Dean of Admission and Director of Diversity Enrollment, welcomes you to Bates and provides you with an overview of the Prologue to Bates program.
+Join your fellow Prologue attendees, members of the Bates Admission staff, and current students as Jared Rivers, Senior Associate Dean of Admission and Director of Access, welcomes you to Bates and provides you with an overview of the Prologue to Bates program.

-Current Seniors will lead the group in a series of get-to-know-you activities.
+Current students will lead the group in a series of get-to-know-you activities.
 Be prepared to get goofy and share information about yourselves!